FrankSzn/course-info/lab4.md

 offline until you run `git pull` or `git push`.
 This is a great feature.

 The bad thing is that you may forget to `git push` your changes.
 This is why we strongly, **strongly** suggest that you check GitHub to be sure that what you want us to see matches up with what you expect.

+The criteria for your lab being submitted on time is that your code must be **tagged** and
+**pushed** by the date and time.
+This means that if one of the TAs or the instructor were to open up GitHub, they would be able to see your solutions on the GitHub web page.

+Just because your code has been commited on your local machine does not mean that it has been **submitted**; it needs to be on GitHub.

 <a name="bugs"></a>